StevenLomon/CS50-final-project/README.md

 Description:
 Allows the user to either upload an image or turn on their web camera and have the application detect if there is a rubber duck present in the picture/camera! :)

+This is a project that is rather silly in nature and simply a fun showcase of this detection technology.
+But it can easily be adjusted for someone more useful in the real world such as identifying products in a store for inventory management, smart surveillance systems, identifying suspicious objects in the streets or ...

 My complete starting vision now writing on the 5th of Aug 2024:
 There will be a front-end web application with the title "Is there a Rubber Duck in this Image?" and the option to choose Upload Image or Turn on Camera.
 If the user uploads an image, the image will display on the screen and one of two things will happen.
 1: There is no rubber duck in the image and so there are no bounding boxes applied.
 There is a text below the image that will say "No rubber duck detected :(".
 2: There is a rubber duck in the image and so a bounding box will surround it with a percentage of how sure the model is that it is indeed a rubber duck.
 Below the image, the text "Rubber duck detected! :))" will be displayed.